How to safely reopen your hospital

 One source is “COVID-19: A Guide to Reopening Veterinary Medicine in Ontario,” an in-depth guide on how to safely reopen a veterinary hospital prepared by J. Scott Weese, DVM, DVSc, DACVIM, and the Ontario Veterinary Medical Association.
 (And don’t worry if your hospital’s not in Ontario—we’ll get to that.)

-NEWStat reached out to Weese, who is also an associate professor in the Department of Pathobiology at the University of Guelph (UG) in Ontario, Canada, and a member of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines Task Force, to find out more about reopening hospitals safely and what that new normal is going to look like.
+NEWStat reached out to Weese, who is also an associate professor in the Department of Pathobiology at the University of Guelph (UG) in Ontario, Canada, and a contributing reviewer of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines, to find out more about reopening hospitals safely and what that new normal is going to look like.